pokt-network/pocket-core-deployments/README.md

 The docker-compose folder contains all the different blockchains for running together with the Pocket Core service.

-Every `docker-compose.yml` for every setup contains an additional `nginx` image optimized optimized with brotli and volumes for `persitent data` for the blockchains.
+Every `docker-compose.yml` for every setup contains an additional `nginx` image optimized optimized with brotli and volumes for `persistent data` for the blockchains.

 Every `docker-compose.yml` also contains the value `POCKET_CORE_START_DELAY` on the `pocket-service` container which is a variable that puts a delay while starting the pocket-service giving more time for the blockchains to start before receiving an erroneous response from them.